Financial Advisor Blog

 The Greece dilemma of needing money but being unable to create it goes to the core of the euro.
 The Greek economy needs money, but the European Central Bank, not the Greek government or Greek Central Bank (their Federal Reserve), creates Greece’s money.

 Banks in Greece, like banks all over the world, can create money by making loans, but that money can easily be moved to banks in other Eurozone countries.
 Moreover, that is precisely what is happening.
-Wealthy individuals and companies in Greece are moving their bank deposits to financial institutions in France and Germany; that way, they are protected if Greece defaults or leaves the euro, thus creating a potential moneymaking opportunity for themselves.
+Wealthy people and companies in Greece are moving their bank deposits to financial institutions in France and Germany; that way, they are protected if Greece defaults or leaves the euro, thus creating a potential moneymaking opportunity for themselves.
 If Greece exits the Eurozone, its new currency—most likely the drachma—will be cheaper than the euro, and any money sitting in euros in German and French banks can move back into Greece and buy more than it could have before.

 Control of Money